11 Best Things to Do in the Leura Area

 Leura Cascades

-The Leura Cascades walking track is a short, family-friendly bushwalking trail along Leura Falls Creek, leading up to a beautiful lookout point above Bridal Veil Falls.
+The Leura Cascades Walking Track is a short, family-friendly bushwalking trail along Leura Falls Creek, leading up to a beautiful lookout point above Bridal Veil Falls.

 Once you’ve reached the lookout, you have the option to continue hiking into the valley and get closer to the waterfall by doing the Bridal Veil Falls circuit walk.